Valuable information on getting emergency dental treatment during the coronavirus outbreak.

 Schedule an appointment with an emergency dental clinic today.

 URBN Dental is the ideal emergency dentist office for urgent dental care near me during the outbreak.
 Our dental clinic follows all the CDC and TDA guidelines to ensure the safety of our entire community, including our staff, doctors, and patients.
-For more information, please schedule an appointment with our emergency dental clinic today.
+Please schedule an appointment with our emergency dental clinic today for more information.